 Am I Eligible for a Medication Therapy Management Program?

-You are eligible for a Medication Therapy Management program if you take many medications for more than one chronic health condition.
-As long as you enroll in Part D and meet this requirement, contact your drug plan to confirm your eligibility.
+You are eligible for a Medication Therapy Management program if you take medications for more than one chronic health condition.
+As long as you are enrolled in a Part D plan and meet this requirement, contact your drug plan to confirm your eligibility.
 Once your plan confirms that you are eligible, you can schedule and receive your comprehensive medication review.

 During this comprehensive medication review, you and your health care provider will discuss: